mtlynch/mtlynch.io/content/notes/zig-call-c-simple/index.md

 ## Calling into a C library from Zig

 I've now adjusted my Zig build so that it links against my C arithmetic library, but I haven't called the library yet.
-To complete this example, I need to make the following small changes to my `src/main.zig` file:
+To complete this example, I need to make the following change to my `src/main.zig` file:

 ```zig
 // src/main.zig